shmatsuo/starter-academic/content/publication/IEICE_MO03_2/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "IEICE Transaction of Fundamentals, Vol.E91-A No.1 (January 01, 2008)"
+publication: "IEICE Transaction of Fundamentals, Vol.E86-A No.1 (January 01, 2003): pp.142-150"
 publication_short:

-abstract: Cryptographic hash functions have been widely studied and are used in many current systems.
-Though much re­ search has been done on the security of hash functions, system designers cannot determine which hash function is most suitable for a particular system.
-The main reason for this is that the current security classification does not cor­ respond very well to the security requirements of practical systems.
-This paper describes a new classification which is more suitable for designing real-life systems.
-This clas­ sification is the result of a new theoretical classification and a new qualitative classification.
-We show a mapping between each class and standard protocols.
-In addition, we show new requirements for four types of hash function for a future standard.
+abstract: "Many services on ITS (Intelligent transport sys- tem) have been proposed, which include the ETC (electronic toll collection) system.
+In this paper, we first present some assump- tions we can assume on ITS.
+Then we construct a light electronic ticket system which is suitable for payment on ITS.
+In our sys- tem, (1) only two moves are required to use a ticket, (2) the shop can check the validity of the ticket with only a few applying of hash functions.
+Further, we prove that forgery of a ticket by a user or a shop is detected with almost one probability."

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.